 Bridgeton School

-The Bridgeton School is an historic school building located at 16 Laurel Hill Avenue in Burrillville, Rhode Island.
+The Bridgeton School is a historic school building located at 16 Laurel Hill Avenue in Burrillville, Rhode Island.

-The 1+12-story wood-frame schoolhouse was designed by George W. Spaulding and built in 1897 by Nehemiah Kimball & William H. Gory.
+The 1+12-story wood-frame schoolhouse was designed by George W. Spaulding and built in 1897 by Nehemiah Kimball and William H. Gory.
 It served the Burrillville public schools until 1966.
-In 1970 it was reopened for use as a kindergarten as the Joseph Sweeney School.
-It was finally closed in 1995, and was then transferred to the Burrillville Historical & Preservation Society.
+In 1970, it was reopened for use as a kindergarten as the Joseph Sweeney School.
+It was closed in 1995, and was then transferred to the Burrillville Historical and Preservation Society.
 It is the best preserved of Burrillville's late 19th-century school buildings.

 The building was listed on the National Register of Historic Places in 2006.